Where Does Slab Tip-Over Risk Exist in Your Operation?

 Where do most slab tip-over incidents occur?

-- First movement after transport
+- First movement after overseas transit

 - Sudden deceleration during delivery

-- Forklift contact in yard staging
+- Forklift contact or staging adjustments

 - Container bundle separation during unloading